Who attends Freedom Week?

 How much does Freedom Week cost?

 Freedom Week is entirely free for the students.
-Meals and single-occupancy accommodation in the College are provided free of charge to all participants.
+Lunch, dinner, and single-occupancy accommodation in the College are provided free of charge to all participants.

 How competitive is the application process?